Overview

 Delivery

-Upon completion you can progress onto an advanced or higher apprenticeship at level 3, 4 or 5.
+Upon completion, apprentices can progress to advanced or higher apprenticeships at Level 3, 4, or 5.

 End Point Assessment

-• Project Report with Presentation, Questions and Answers
+1. Project Report with Presentation, followed by Questions and Answers

 Candidates for this course should be working in a related sector.

 All applications will be reviewed on an individual basis.
 If you have experience or previous knowledge that will support your application please remember to include it.
-Apprentices without level 2 English and maths will need to achieve this level prior to taking the End-Point Assessment.
+Apprentices without level 2 English and maths, aged 16-18, will need to achieve this level prior to taking the End-Point Assessment.

 As an employer that doesn’t pay the apprenticeship levy, you pay just 5% towards the cost of training and assessing an apprentice.